magento/devdocs/src/recommendations/implementation.md

 To help you implement product recommendations on your storefront, use the following workflow:

 {:.bs-callout-info}
-Refer to the [PWA documentation](https://magento.github.io/pwa-studio/product-recs) if you have implemented your storefront using PWA Studio.
-If you are using a custom frontent technology, such as React or Vue JS, learn how to [integrate Product Recommendations into your headless storefront]({{ page.baseurl }}/recommendations/headless.html).
+If your storefront is implemented using PWA Studio, refer to the [PWA documentation](https://magento.github.io/pwa-studio/product-recs).
+If you use a custom frontend technology such as React or Vue JS, learn how to [integrate]({{ site.devdocs_url }}/recommendations/headless.html) Product Recommendations into your headless storefront.

 1. **Deploy data collection to production**